 This policy contains information consistent with, and in addition to, the information contained in the "Employee Rights and Responsibilities" (found on the last page of the Handbook) and is meant to provide additional information about the Library's specific policies and procedures under the Family and Medical Leave Act (FMLA).
-In the event of any conflict between the "Employee Rights and Responsibilities" and this policy, the "Employee Rights and Responsibilities" will prevail.
+In the event of any conflict between the "Employee Rights and Responsibilities" and this policy, the "Employee Rights and Responsibilities" and this policy, the "Employee Rights and Responsibilities" and this policy.